 We are all swayed by the appeal of being big, strong and powerful.
-So, the boy chose huge.
+So, no surprise, the boy chose huge.

 The outcome was predictable: in a few hours, the boy was bored.
 Because of his size, he walked around the world in only a few steps.
 Scaled the largest mountains.
 Like any child 30 minutes after the presents are opened, “Is that all there is?”

 You see, Chesterton goes on to say, only “tiny people” can celebrate and enjoy life.

 “Tiny people” have nothing to prove, no score to settle and, blessedly, no one to impress.

 Tiny people approach each day, not from power, or the need to dominate, or defeat, but from respect.

 Tiny people are fueled by gratitude and the freedom to receive grace and the freedom to let that grace spill.

 Here’s the deal: tiny people see God incognito in the everyday stuff of life.
 They savor simple pleasures.
 They live in a world soaked in grace, even in a world where pain and hatred are real.